 Additional campervan accessories to consider

 As lovely and cosy as the VW campervan is, it’s a great idea to have some extra space in the form of a tent or an awning.
-The benefit of an awning is that it’s an extension to your van – and living space.
+The benefit of a drive away awning is that it’s an extension to your van – and living space.
 It attaches by way of the Reimo rail, and is easy to detach and remain on the campsite if you need to reserve your pitch.
 There are lots of awnings to choose from.